Yelü Lihu: After Emperor Taizong's reign

-Emperor Taizong claimed imperial title over China as well, but soon tired of the many rebellions rising up against him throughout the former Later Jin realm.
-He began a withdrawal back to Liao proper, but died on the way, near Heng Prefecture (恆州, in modern Shijiazhuang, Hebei).
-As Empress Dowager Shulü had, when Emperor Taizu died, killed many chieftains so that she could bury them with Emperor Taizu, many of the Khitan generals feared that she would do the same thing again; they therefore resolved to support Yelü Bei's son Yelü Ruan the Prince of Yongkang as emperor.
-Yelü Ruan was subsequently able to overpower the ethnically Han Chinese general Zhao Yanshou (who had designs on claiming imperial title himself) and take over Heng Prefecture, and then declared himself emperor (as Emperor Shizong).
+Emperor Taizong claimed imperial authority over China as well, but soon tired of the many rebellions rising up against him throughout the former Later Jin realm.
+He began a withdrawal back to Liao proper but died on the way near Hengzhou (now Zhengding in Shijiazhuang Prefecture, Hebei).
+As Empress Dowager Shulü had, when Emperor Taizu died, killed many chieftains so that she could bury them with Emperor Taizu, many of the Khitan generals feared that she would do the same thing again.
+They therefore resolved to support Yelü Bei's son Yelü Ruan, Prince of Yongkang, as emperor.
+Yelü Ruan was subsequently able to overpower the ethnically Han Chinese general Zhao Yanshou, who had designs on claiming the imperial title himself, and to take over Heng Prefecture, declaring himself emperor (posthumously remembered as Emperor Shizong of the Liao).